wbaldoumas/atrea-policyengine/README.md

 Input policies are run in the order that they are passed to the `PolicyEngineBuilder<T>.WithInputPolicies(...)` or `AsyncPolicyEngineBuilder<T>.WithAsyncInputPolicies(...)` methods.

-:warning: Note that when an async policy engine is configured with `AsyncPolicyEngineBuilder<T>.WithParallelInputPolicies(...)`, all input policies are run in parallel and there is no meaningful difference between `InputPolicyResult.Continue` and `InputPolicyResult.Accept`.
+Note that when an async policy engine is configured with `AsyncPolicyEngineBuilder<T>.WithParallelInputPolicies(...)`:

+* All input policies are run and they are all run in parallel.
+* There is no meaningful difference between `InputPolicyResult.Continue` and `InputPolicyResult.Accept` amongst the individual input policies.
+* If one input policy evaluates to `InputPolicyResult.Reject` but another evaluates to `InputPolicyResult.Accept`, the item is accepted for processing by the policy engine and _not_ rejected.

 <a name="implementing-input-policies"/>